 - Royalty calculations

 - Renewal options

 - Quality control

 - Minimum inventories that must be maintained

 - Allowances and returns

 One of the most significant parts of a licensing agreement is the financial provisions contained therein.
 Payments to the licensor are typically in the form of royalties on sales and guaranteed minimums.
 Depending on the licensee's level of expertise and the specific property involved, royalties normally range from about 5 to 11 percent.

 Although many experts suggest that licensors ask up front for as much money in the form of fees as possible, not all licensors may require a guarantee to meet a certain threshold.
 Some licensors use guarantees as a way to renew a licensing agreement.
 For example, if a licensee meets or exceeds the minimum sales figures, the contract is renewed.
 If a licensee fails to make its numbers, the licensor may have the option to discontinue the relationship.

 If you need help with the advantages of licensing agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.